stephiescastle/comprecon-syllabus/arduino/README.md

 - Move data from one place to another
 - Loop

-It’s the combinations of these things that make programs happen (and also the fact that a computer can do hundreds of these things at a time).
+It’s the combinations of these things **arranged into a set of instructions** that make a computer program.

 ### Development Strategies